Graduate Courses in Psychology (PSY)

 6326 Counseling with Minorities (3-0).
 A descriptive and comparative analysis of classical counseling theories as they apply to ethnic and cultural diversity.
 An exploration of nontraditional counseling techniques for individuals of different racial, cultural, or socioeconomic status.

 6327 Therapy With Children and Adolescents (3-0).
 A study of clinical interventions which integrates multicultural and relational approaches in therapy with children and adolescents.
 Emphasis is placed on translating conceptualizations of client’s problems into specific treatment plans and interventions.
 The course examines various disorders including depression, anxiety, attention deficit/hyperactivity, eating disorders, and conduct disorders.

-6328 Law and the Counseling Profession (3-0).
-This course will examine the relationship between the law and the licensed professional counselor.
-Particular areas of focus will include counseling and family law, criminal law, competency, adult and child protective services, expert testimony, and courtroom decorum.
+6328 Ethics and Law in the Counseling Profession (3-0).
+This course will examine ethics and the law for the licensed professional counselor.
+Particular areas of focus will include current board rule, records management, business and family law, criminal law, competency, adult and child protective services, expert testimony, and courtroom decorum.
 In addition, legal aspects of evaluation, consultation, professional recommendations, fiduciary relationships, and liability will be examined.

 6329 Professional Orientation to Counseling (3-0).
 An introduction to the counseling profession including specialty areas.
 This course introduces students to the role and function of counselors and related professions in various areas of practice.
 The history of counseling, professional goals and objectives, ethical standards, legal issues, professional trends, professional associations, credentialing, and the academic preparation of counselors are covered.

 6330 Applied Economic Psychology (3-0).
 A study of how psychological principles, knowledge, and research methods are used to address a wide range of economic behavior, solve practical economic problems and inform public policy.